Polar bonds and electronegativity

 Polar covalent bonds

 Most covalent compounds involve bonding between elements with different electronegativities.
 This means that the electrons in any bonds formed will NOT be shared EQUALLY.
 In an ionic compound the ions formed have positive and negative charges because there is complete transfer of an electron from the metal to the non-metal atom.
-In a polar covalent bond the electron is shared unequally between the two atoms or we could simply say one atom in the bond has a much larger share of the electron.
+In a polar covalent bond the electron is shared unequally between the two atoms or we could simply say one atom in the bond has a much larger share of the electrons.
 This means that the atoms will have partial charges and not full positive and negative charges.

 3d model showing how the electrons are shared unequally in a polar covalent bond in a hydrogen chloride molecule.